-As both alleles are different, the organism will be in possession of both the recessive and dominant alleles; therefore, the genotype will be “Qq”.
-Since the individual has both allele forms, the phenotype produced is not based on the simple domain, but is a little more complex.
+As both alleles are different, the organism will have both the recessive and dominant alleles; therefore, the genotype will be “Qq.”
+Since the individual has both allele forms, the phenotype produced is not based on the simple domain but is a little more complex.

 In the case of a given trait that follows a simple dominance, the phenotype shown is the dominant phenotype despite the heterozygous nature of the alleles (the dominant allele cancels the recessive allele).

-This state of zygosity also shows more complex forms of domination, including codomination and incomplete dominance.
+This zygosity state also shows more complex forms of domination, including domination and incomplete dominance.

-In case of co-dominance, the phenotypic traits of both alleles can be observed in the individual, for example, human blood groups, and in case of incomplete domain, the heterozygous state shows a phenotype that is an intermediate between that exhibited by the homozygous the dominant and homozygous-recessive phenotype.
+In the case of co-dominance, the phenotypic traits of both alleles can be observed in the individual, for example, in human blood groups.
+In the incomplete domain, the heterozygous state shows a phenotype intermediate between the homozygous dominant and homozygous-recessive phenotype.

 Example in humans

-Therefore, the homozygous genotypes would be AA, OO, BB.
-Of these, AA and BB are dominant homozygotes, and show blood types A and B respectively; while OO is homozygous recessive and shows blood type O.
+Therefore, the homozygous genotypes would be AA, OO, and BB.
+AA and BB are dominant homozygotes and show blood types A and B, respectively, while OO is homozygous recessive and shows blood type O.